HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in Alberta 2025: Dates and Pay Rules

 Employees would not qualify for stat pay if they:

-A key factor for statutory holiday eligibility in Alberta is whether the holiday falls on a regular work day.
+A key factor for statutory holiday eligibility in Alberta is whether the holiday falls on a regular day of work.

 For employees with standard weekday schedules, their regular work days are the days they usually work each week.